What is Structural Bodywork?

-A weekly session is beneficial to achieve and maintain the effectiveness of the session.
+A weekly or bi-weekly session is beneficial to achieve and maintain the effectiveness of the session.

 Usually you will start to feel the difference after the first session.
 To make a significant change in your body, it will take 3- 5 sessions to make that happen.